openreferral/hsds_example_profile/README.md

 In this example we add a new path which provides a GET request API endpoint.
 For illustrative purposes, we then define two different ways of attaching parameters to this new API endpoint.

 Firstly, we provide a `search` parameter.
 This is re-used across a lot of the endpoints defined in the core HSDS API specification, so its details are actually stored in a `components` array elsewhere in the `openapi.json` file and can simply be referenced and re-used.
-You can find a list of the parameters starting [here](https://github.com/openreferral/specification/blob/3.0/schema/openapi.json#L542).
+You can find a list of the parameters in the `components` array starting [here](https://github.com/openreferral/specification/blob/3.0/schema/openapi.json#L542).

 Secondly, we define a new parameter which is not already in the components list: `location_id`.
 This corresponds to the `id` property on the [location object](http://docs.openreferral.org/en/latest/hsds/schema_reference.html#location) as defined in HSDS.
 The parameter is defined via a [OpenAPI parameter object](https://spec.openapis.org/oas/latest.html#parameter-object).